colinzhu/business-rule-engine/README.md

 - By saving different versions of JSON into database, the application can support versioning
 - Rule config is OPTIONAL, it's not mandatory when creating a Rule
 - Other data types can be added by adding new parsers
+- The RuleConfigService supports cache and auto refresh cache of Rule Config

 ### Rule